 How to Rehome Your Dog If You Can’t Keep Your Pet

-If you’ve gone through all the effort of trying to keep your dog and you’ve come up short, it does make sense that you’ll have to rehome your pet.
+If you’ve gone through all the effort of trying to keep your dog and you’ve come up short, it may be time to start thinking about how to rehome your dog.
 Doing so might break your heart, but it is often the best solution for both your family and your dog.
 You do, however, owe it to your dog to make sure that he or she gets adopted by the best possible home.

 One of the best ways to make sure that you can get your pet to the right place is to try to adopt him or her out to another home yourself.
 Though there are both rescues and shelters out there that can help, most have limited resources.
 The best move for your dog, then, is to do the legwork on your own.